RamblingWare/RamblingWare/README.md

 ---

-### Features:
+### Features

-- JavaScript independent (Only used for comments and code snippets)
-- Responsive Design, Mobile Friendly, Simple Interface
 - Blog management, Create/edit/delete posts, Add/edit/delete authors
 - Social Media ready with OpenGraph API and Twitter API
 - Independent Thumbnails and Banner images for posts
 - WYSIWYG editor for blot posts and author bios
 - 2FA security for Author logins
+- Archive Years, Tags, Categories to easily find posts
+- JavaScript independent (Only used for comments and code snippets)
+- Responsive Design, Mobile Friendly, Simple Interface

+### Usage

+Feel free to fork, clone, and reused any or all of this code.
+Be sure to include the license.

+I plan to make a version that is easily modifiable for "new" blogs.
+I'm not sure what to call it.
+But I plan to get an `.io` domain and give the code away for free.

-### Technologies Used:
+### Technologies Used

 - [Java EE](https://www.java.com/) Programming Language
 - [Apache Struts 2](https://struts.apache.org/) Framework
 - [MySQL 5.5](https://www.mysql.com/) Database